-Animal Aid is a Registered Training Organisation and offers units in accordance with the Australian Qualifications Framework.
 Our team incorporates a number of people experienced in animal welfare; veterinary science; animal management; animal behaviour; equine behaviour and handling; and teaching.
 This vast array of backgrounds enables Animal Aid to provide quality education to people of all ages to encourage and improve the humane treatment of animals.

 Animal Aid believes that for participants to be able to safely and competently perform the duties required in these units, training must take place in an appropriate workplace.
 Animal Aid is in a unique position to offer hands-on training within an animal care, management and welfare environment.
 As a result, we can ensure that participants have access to equipment and resources to enable them to acquire new skills and demonstrate competency in a safe and supervised environment.
 In accord with Animal Aid’s mission statement and the requirements of the ACM10 Animal Care and Management Training Package, participants will be taught to handle animals gently, calmly and empathetically.
 This minimises any stress or discomfort to the animals while maximising human safety.

 The course format for both units utilises small class sizes to provide high staff to student ratios and to foster an environment that encourages peer-group interaction and discussion for adult learners.